collabnix/pico/rtmp/README.md

 ## Testing RTMP with OBS Studio and VLC

+This can be tested either on your laptop or Raspberry Pi(omxplayer).

+Follow the below steps in case you have Windows Laptop with OBS Studo and VLC installed.

 - Open OBS Studio
 - Click the "Settings" button
 - Go to the "Stream" section